-Modules can be nested.
-That is, a module can contain another module.
+Modules can be nested in unlimited levels.
+That is, a module can contain another module which can contain yet another module.
 We call the former parent module while the latter child module.
-Child modules must be placed under the modules directory of the parent module.
+Child modules must be declared in the modules property of their parent module, like we declare modules in the application configuration shown as above.

 To access a controller action in a child module, we should use the route parentModuleID/childModuleID/controllerID/actionID.